Appeals court ruling keeps Biden student debt plan on hold

 ST. LOUIS (AP) — President Joe Biden’s plan to forgive student loan debt for millions of borrowers was handed another legal loss Monday when a federal appeals court panel agreed to a preliminary injunction halting the program while an appeal plays out.

-The ruling by the three-judge panel from the 8th U.S. Circuit Court of Appeals in St. Louis came days after a federal judge in Texas blocked the program, saying it usurped Congress’s power to make laws.
-The Texas case was appealed, and the administration is likely to appeal the 8th Circuit ruling as well.
+The ruling by the three-judge panel from the 8th U.S. Circuit Court of Appeals in St. Louis came days after a federal judge in Texas blocked the program, saying it usurped Congress’ power to make laws.
+The Texas case was appealed and the administration is likely to appeal the 8th Circuit ruling as well.

 The plan would cancel $10,000 in student loan debt for those making less than $125,000 or households with less than $250,000 in income.
 Pell Grant recipients, who typically demonstrate more financial need, would get an additional $10,000 in debt forgiven.
 The cancellation applies to federal student loans used to attend undergraduate and graduate school, along with Parent Plus loans.